maxocoin/deployminexcoin/README.md

 sudo apt-get install git
 ```

-Then check out the proyect with the commandç
+Then check out the proyect with the command

 `git clone https://github.com/maxocoin/deployminexcoin.git`